angarsky/diveintopython/learn/variables_and_types/string-operations.md

 Previously we've touched the topic of operations with variables.
 In this part we will dive into operations with strings.

-Python provides a wide range of built-in functions and methods for working with strings.
-Let's review in step by step.

 ## String Concatenation

 String concatenation is the process of combining two or more strings into a single string.
 In Python, you can concatenate strings using the `+` operator.